FedericoPecora/coordination_oru_ros/README.md

 # coordination_oru_ros
-This package provides an online coordination method for multiple robots for the <a href="https://github.com/OrebroUniversity/navigation_oru-release">navigation_oru</a> package.
+This package provides an online coordination method for multiple robots for use with the <a href="https://github.com/OrebroUniversity/navigation_oru-release">navigation_oru</a> package.
 It is based on the <a href="https://github.com/FedericoPecora/coordination_oru">coordination_oru</a> implementation of a trajectory-envelope based coordination algorithm.

 ## Pre-requisites
 Please follow the installation instructions for the <a href="https://github.com/FedericoPecora/coordination_oru">coordination_oru</a> package first.
 This will make the ```coordination_oru``` library available to this package via your local local Maven repository.